-Relationship between cellular response to sorafenib and inhibition of Raf/MEK/ERK signalling pathways
+Relationship between cellular response to sorafenib and inhibition of

+RAF/MEK/ERK signalling pathways.

 Chemosensitivity studies demonstrated that sorafenib was the only drug that was less effective under hypoxic conditions across the panel of cell lines evaluated.
-HCR values ranged from 0.40 to 0.027 in DLD-1 and TK10 cells respectively (Figure 2).
-The influence of hypoxia on the expression of Raf/MEK/ERK signalling pathways is presented in Figure 8.
-Exposure to 0.1% oxygen for 24 h affects the expression of p-cRaf, p-MEK1,2, p44/42 MAPK and p90RSK in a cell linedependent manner (Figure 8) but these changes do not correlate with the emergence of resistance to sorafenib under hypoxia.
+HCR values ranged from 0.40 to 0.027 in DLD-1 and TK10 cells respectively (figure 2).
+The influence of hypoxia on the expression of RAF/MEK/ERK signalling pathways is presented in figure 8.
+Exposure to 0.1% oxygen for 24 hours affects the expression of p-cRaf, p-MEK1,2, p44/42 MAPK and p90RSK in a cell line dependent manner (figure 8) but these changes do not correlate with the emergence of resistance to sorafenib under hypoxia.